prayagpadwal/Ask-my-PDF/README.md

 ### OpenAI API Key

-The application uses OpenAI's GPT-3.5, which is a paid service.
+The application uses OpenAI, which is a paid service.
 You will need to [sign up for OpenAI](https://platform.openai.com/signup), set up billing, and obtain an API key.
 The costs will vary based on the number of tokens processed by your interactions with the app.

 ## Usage